laserpants/trombone/docs/middleware.rst

 Static File Serving
 *******************

 Trombone can also act as a simple file server.
-By convention, files located under the ``public`` directory or any of its subdirectories are HTTP accessible.
+By convention, files located under the ``public/`` directory or any of its subdirectories are HTTP accessible.